panzi/localchannels/README.md

 TODO
 ----

- * write readme
  * maybe change the name? localQueues? messageQueues?
  * maybe also dispatch propertieschange, bind and unbind events to self?

 Many functions of this library are synchronous (e.g. `LocalChannels::getChannelByName` and `Channel::bind` etc.) because the underlying local storage works synchronously as well.
-Currently there aren't any alternatives for the local storage that dispatch events when something cahnges, but maybe there will be one in the future and maybe (likely) that will work asynchronously.
+Currently there aren't any alternatives for the local storage that dispatch events when something changes, but maybe there will be one in the future and maybe (likely) that will work asynchronously.
 So maybe it would be a good idea to change all functions so that they already act asynchronously and require callback arguments?